RuncibleSpoon/NGINX-install/readme.md

 ## Introduction

-This is an example script that
+This is an example script that:

 * Checks your input values - including if the VPC and keypair exist, and that you have selected a supported region
 * Builds an Amazon Linux ec2 instance in an existing VPC